matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 `de.sorunome.mx-puppet-bridge.discord` and have all the bridged emotes in said state event, keeping bridged emotes from matrix emotes separate.

+#### Space image packs
+Clients should suggest image packs of a space that a room is in, if the user is also in the space.
+For that, the client should recursively check the `m.space.parent` state events and suggest emoticons and stickers from all the image packs found in those rooms/spaces.

 #### Image pack rooms
 While room image packs are specific to a room and are only accessible within that room, image pack rooms should be accessible from everywhere.
 They do not differentiate themselves from room emotes at